Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Magnesium Citrate?

 The evidence base for magnesium citrate is largely shared with magnesium supplementation broadly.
-The blood pressure, blood sugar, sleep, and bone health benefits seen in meta-analyses apply to magnesium generally when correction of deficiency is the mechanism.
-A 2003 study by Walker et al. in the Journal of the American College of Nutrition directly compared citrate and oxide forms, confirming citrate had significantly better absorption and urinary excretion (a marker of bioavailability).
+The blood pressure, blood sugar, sleep, and bone health benefits seen in reviews apply to magnesium generally when correcting deficiency.
+Direct comparison studies confirm citrate absorbs significantly better than the cheap oxide form found in many multivitamins.

 The one area where citrate distinguishes itself from glycinate is its mild laxative effect.
 Magnesium citrate draws water into the intestines and stimulates peristalsis.
 At standard supplemental doses (200-400mg elemental), this effect is mild - just a softer stool for most people.
 At the high doses used in medical colonoscopy prep (a full bottle at 1,750mg elemental), it is a powerful osmotic laxative.
 This means citrate is genuinely useful for people who have both magnesium deficiency and constipation issues - two birds, one supplement.
 It also means people with loose stools or IBS-D should consider glycinate instead.